tjmahr/dissertation/docs/12-aim1-notebook.md

 of growth curve features with year 3 expressive vocabulary size and year 2 receptive vocabulary.
 (The receptive test was not administered during year 3 for logistical reasons).
-As with the concordance analysis, we computed each the correlations for each sample of the posterior distribution to obtain a distribution of correlations.
+As with the concordance analysis, we computed each of the correlations for each sample of the posterior distribution to obtain a distribution of correlations.

 Figure \@ref(fig:evt2-gca-cors) shows the correlations of the peak looking